How to compare AV supplier bids

 Using RFQsNow for structured comparison

-When you receive bids through RFQsNow, every bid uses the same format — unit price, total price, lead time, and compliance notes per line item.
-This eliminates the reformatting problem and lets you evaluate bids in one view.
+When you receive bids through RFQsNow, every bid uses the same format: unit price, total price, lead time, and compliance notes per line item.
+This removes reformatting work and helps your team compare bids in one view.

 Ready to try a structured approach?